theidealist101/stellua/DOCS.md

 * `stellua.make_treedef(rand)`
     * Returns an L-system tree definition for use by Luanti API functions, using a PcgRandom `rand` to supply randomness.

+* `stellua.is_spawn_suitable(planet)`
+    * Used internally to decide whether a planet is suitable for spawning.
+    * Can be overridden by other mods to add more conditions, but remember to store the old version locally and default to it.

 Weather
 =======